Intrinsic antiferromagnetic topological insulator and axion state in V2WS4

-{\emph{3D QAH state.}} The AFM ground state of V$_2$WS$_4$ could be tuned to FM configuration by applying an external magnetic field, which further leads to distinct topological phases.
-Here we study FM-$z$ state, which belongs to magnetic space group No.~121.331 in BNS notation with symmetry generators $\mathcal{I}C_{4z}$, $C_{2z}$ and $\Theta C_{2y}$.
+\emph{3D QAH state.---} The AFM ground state of V$_2$WS$_4$ could be tuned to a FM configuration by applying an external magnetic field, leading to distinct topological phases.
+Here we study FM-$z$ state, which belongs to magnetic space group No.~121.331 in BNS notation with symmetry generators $S_{4z}$, $C_{2z}$ and $\Theta C_{2y}$.
 For simplicity, we adopted the conventional unit cell here as in AFM-$z$ state.
-Then 3D FM-$z$ V$_2$WS$_4$ can be viewed as layer stacking of FM QAH insulator with the same Chern number $\mathcal{C}=-1$, leading to 3D QAH state or Weyl semimetal~\cite{burkov2011,wang2016a}.
+Then 3D FM-$z$ V$_2$WS$_4$ can be interpreted as layer stacking of FM QAH insulator with the same Chern number $\mathcal{C}=-1$, leading to 3D QAH state or Weyl semimetal~\cite{burkov2011,wang2016a}.
 The electronic structures without and with SOC are calculated in Fig.~\ref{fig3}(a) and Fig.~\ref{fig3}(b), respectively.
 There is spin polarized band inversion near the Fermi energy between spin up $d_{xz},d_{yz}$ bands of V and spin down $d_{z^2}$ band of W, which is further gapped by SOC.
 Interestingly, along $\Gamma$-$Z$ line, the band inversion always remains and there is no level crossing.
-Meanwhile, FM-$z$ state is full insulating with a gap of about $20$~meV.
-The Willson loop calculations in Fig.~\ref{fig3}(c) found that the Chern number $\mathcal{C}=-2$ at both $k_z=0$ and $k_z=\pi$ planes, indicating that the system is a 3D QAH state.
+Meanwhile, the FM-$z$ state remains insulating, with a gap of approximately 20 meV.
+The Willson loop calculations shown in Fig.~\ref{fig3}(c) reveal the Chern number $\mathcal{C}=-2$ at both $k_z=0$ and $k_z=\pi$ planes, confirming that the system is a 3D QAH state.
 Moreover, our surface state calculations demonstrated the existence of chiral surface state on the (010) termination, which is the fingerprint of 3D QAH state.
 As shown in Fig.~\ref{fig3}(d), two chiral edge states disperse within the bulk gap at $k_z=0$ plane.
-Such chiral edge states extend over the entire surface BZ from $k_z=-\pi$ to $k_z=\pi$ plane without any Weyl points (Fig.~\ref{fig3}(e)).
-Thin films of 3D QAH insulator lead to the QAH effect in 2D, the Chern number of which is equal to the layer number as will be discussed later.
+Such chiral edge states extend over the entire surface BZ from $k_z=-\pi$ to $k_z=\pi$ plane without any Weyl points [Fig.~\ref{fig3}(e)].
+Thin films of 3D QAH insulator lead to the QAH effect in two dimensions (2D), the Chern number of which is equal to the layer number as will be discussed later.
 The high Chern number QAH effect with multiple dissipationless edge channels could lead to novel design of low energy cost electronic devices.